Daily Intelligencer Politics Chat: Fiasco in Finland

 Ed: I’ve seen zero, and I do mean zero, inclination among Senate Republicans to take Kavanaugh hostage for anything.

-Ezekiel: I agree that no Republicans are going to put anything important to them on the line to check Trump.
+Ezekiel: I agree that no Republican is going to put anything important to them on the line to check Trump.

 Eric: I don’t disagree.